 We would encourage all centres to take their time and use all the information available to carefully plan and develop policies which will best suit their operations.
-Centres should only consider reopening if and when they are ready and able to facilitate safe activity, with appropriate social distancing measures, hygiene procedures and risk management practices.
+Centres should only consider operating if and when they are ready and able to facilitate safe activity, with appropriate social distancing measures, hygiene procedures and risk management practices.

-If you have any questions, or want to discuss any of the guidance below in further detail, please contact the RYA Training team by emailing firstname.lastname@example.org or calling +44 (0) 23 8060 4181.
+If you have any questions, or want to discuss any of the guidance in further detail, please contact the RYA Training team by emailing firstname.lastname@example.org or calling +44 (0) 23 8060 4181.

 RYA guiding principles

 The RYA has developed a range of resources to help members and the wider boating community prepare for a return to the water as quickly and safely as possible.
 Throughout all of our guidance, the ‘guiding principles’ laid out below will be followed:

 COVID-19 preventative measures are vital in keeping you, your family and others safe and to minimise pressure on frontline services.
 The RYA will continue to support the National effort to control the spread of COVID-19 and assist members of the RYA family with any variations that might develop at a local level.
 We support the Government’s desire to return to normality in a measured way and we recognise that we have a role to play by providing guidance to the RYA community on the application of the 2020 Regulations.

 2. We will, as a boating community, take a considerate and conservative approach:

 - Considerate: be mindful of the potential impact that you could have on other water users and do not place unnecessary extra strain on the RNLI or emergency services.

 - Conservative: help to minimise risk by taking an extra conservative approach to your boating.